teabolt/neural-nets/README.md

 * port the network to learn from the data in the original MNIST format instead of M. Nielsen's, to understand how the data was reformatted better
 * more control over how the gradient is calculated, eg: not just with backpropagation, but also apply other differentiation ways?
 * 'higher derivatives' for changes in classification accuracy over epochs - eg: change from one epoch to another('), change in that change(''), change in that change in that change(''') ... (somehow use this to tell when learning declines in some way?)
+* graphing of accuracy over epochs, etc, with various Python libraries